 - Make a keto sandwich bread, with low carb peanut butter and low carb jam

 - Toast and spread a dollop of cream cheese on top

 - Make low carb bagels with it, great with cream cheese!

-I love a good variation to this low carb banana bread, try some of my ideas below!
+I love a good variation to this low carb banana bread, try some of these ideas below!

 - 2 Tablespoon Ground Flaxseed can sub for and additional tablespoon of Psyllium Husk

 - 1/2 Teaspoon Kosher Salt

 - 3/4 Cup Swerve or Lakanto (see sweetener notes below)